craigfrancis/framework/framework/0.1/doc/system/response.md

 	$response->head_flush();

 This will start sending your `<head>` to the browser so it can start downloading external resources (i.e. css).
-Be careful if your using `css_auto()`, as that should not go into the template file.
+But be careful if your using `css_auto()`, as that should not be the template file.
 Instead create your own response_html:

 	class response_html extends response_html_base {